We Know the 'Mind-Blowing' Cameo in Zack Snyder's Justice League

 According to our source, the cameo is none other than DC’s J’onn J’onzz, otherwise known as Martian Manhunter.

 Now, fans might be thinking “Wait, it can’t be him.
 We already knew Martian Manhunter was in the movie.
 The actor himself confirmed it.”
 That’s true.
-You may recall actor Harry Lennix played General Swanwick in 2013's Man of Steel.
-Snyder had intended that character to turn into the shapeshifting green hero eventually, he’s even in the Joss Whedon version of Justice League.
+You may recall actor Harry Lennix played General Swanwick in 2013's Man of Steel and 2016's Batman v Superman.
+Snyder had intended that character to turn into the shapeshifting green hero eventually.
+He’s also worked with Justice League director Joss Whedon on Dollhouse.

 In recent weeks, Lennix even talked to Variety to reveal that he filmed motion capture for Snyder’s Justice League. “[I got a call from Zack that said] “Hey, when can you come in and shoot?”
 So that was great,” Lennix told the trade.
 “I found out that it was a possibility, or at least that Martian Manhunter was going to be in it, when he revealed through the storyboard that Martha Kent is coming by visiting Lois, and then after she leaves, she reveals herself to be, in fact, Calvin Swanwick, or the Martian Manhunter.
 That’s how I knew about it.”